hubertp/type-debugger-tutorial/us-inference.md

  - What is the type of `res2a`?
  - What are the inferred type arguments for `T` and `CC`?
  - We do not provide the implicit argument for `cbf` directly therefore the compiler will have to infer it.
 Compiler will search for an implicit argument of what type?
  - What is the inferred implicit argument for parameter `cbf`?
+Where does it come from?
  - Were there any other implicits which would be also suitable as implicit arguments in the application of `partition2`?
-If yes, name one.
+If yes, name one and state where is it defined.
  - How is the type argument for `To` in `CanBuildFrom` parameter inferred?